cloudcreativity/ddd-modules/docs/guide/application/queries.md

 Middleware can be added either to the query bus (so it runs for every query) or to individual query handlers.

-To apply middleware to the query bus, you can use the `through()` method on the bus - as shown in the example above.
+To apply middleware to the query bus, you can use the `Through` attribute on the bus - as shown in the example above.
 Middleware is executed in the order it is added to the bus.

-To apply middleware to a specific query handler, the handler must implement the `DispatchThroughMiddleware` interface.
-The `middleware()` method should then return an array of middleware to run, in the order they should be executed.
-Handler middleware are always executed _after_ the bus middleware.
+To apply middleware to a specific query handler, use the `Through` attribute on the handler class.
+This allows you to add middleware that is only executed for a specific query.
+You can add as many middleware as you like to a handler, and they will be executed in the order they are added to the handler.
+Handler middleware are executed _after_ any bus middleware.

 This package provides several useful middleware, which are described below.
 Additionally, you can write your own middleware to suit your specific needs.